When printing, information is sent from your computer to the printer where it is held until you choose to release it.

 Academic Computing Coordinator/Evening Supervisor

 Saving Your Work

 Save files to a flash drive.

 Save email attachments that you edit to a new location.

-Do not save to desktop—files will be deleted.
+Do not save to desktop or hard drive—files will be deleted.